Skip to main content

 If you are struggling to pay council tax

 If you are struggling to pay your council tax, please contact us to discuss before your account gets into arrears.
 This may help prevent additional charges accruing.
-We may be able to work out a more suitable payment plan for you.
+We may be able to work out a more suitable payment plan for you, such as spreading your instalments over 12 months.
 Visit our struggling to pay your council tax page for more information.